Idris-Elmaliki/doublyLinkedList/README.md

 # doublyLinkedList
-This file contains the logic needed to create a linked list in C++ now doubled.
+This file contains the logic needed to create a linked list in C++ now "doubled."